Sandstorm831/Sandstorm831.github.io/content/home/experience.md

     location: Virtual
     date_start: '2021-10-28'
     date_end: '2021-10-28'
-    description: A comprehensive workshop spannig over all the very basic topics of NLP to covering the recent developments with a hands on expereince.
+    description: A comprehensive workshop, spanning over all the essential topics of NLP to covering the recent developments with a hands-on experience.

   - title: Participant